Daughters of the Dust: Reception

-Despite the positive reviews, the promise of an illustrious film career did not pan out for Dash.
-She concluded that industry executives were uncertain about the film's unconventional form, stating in 2007 that "Hollywood and mainstream television are still not quite open to what I have to offer."

-Nonetheless, the film has continued to resonate with critics and audiences and Dash would go on to a productive television career.
+Despite the positive reviews, Dash was unable to make another feature-length motion picture within the mainstream Hollywood system.
+She concluded industry executives were put off by the film's unconventional form, stating in 2007: "Hollywood and mainstream television are still not quite open to what I have to offer."
+However, Dash would go on to a productive television career.

 The Library of Congress added Daughters of the Dust to the National Film Registry in 2004, noting its status as the first feature-length film by an African-American woman to receive wide theatrical release, calling it an "evocative, emotional look at family, era and place."